-It should be noted that the diploma requirements listed on the next several pages are minimum graduation requirements.
+It should be noted that the diploma requirements listed below are the minimum graduation requirements.
 Students are encouraged to take the most rigorous academic program possible in order to develop their intellect and skills to the fullest.

 School policy requires that full-time students take at least 51⁄2 course credits per school year.
-It is strongly recommended that required courses failed during the regular school year be made up in summer school so that students can ensure graduation on time with their classmates.

 A 12th grade student whose remaining required courses for graduation are included within their grade 12 schedule is considered a graduating senior.

 A 12th grade student, who has fallen behind in credits and will need to continue attending high school for longer than the current school year in order to graduate will be considered a "12 NP" student.
-12NP students do not have senior privileges.
+Please Note: 12NP students do not have senior privileges.